 Day 4 – A Big Hike at Guadalupe Mountains

 You have one full day at Guadalupe Mountains, so make the best of it by tackling a longer hike.
 If you didn’t hike the McKittrick Canyon Trail yesterday, you could do that today.
 The Permian Reef Trail is less traveled, but from what I read, is more interesting than the McKittrick Canyon Trail.
-For a bucket list item, hike to Guadalupe Peak, the highest point in Texas.
-The choice is yours.
+There’s also the longer Tejas Trail.

 A view from the trail to Guadalupe Peak